WanjohiWanjohi/WanjohiWanjohi/README.md

 Pronouns: she / her

 Here for the "aha" moments.

-I am from Nairobi - Kenya
+I am from Nairobi - Kenya.

-I can proficiently actualize logic using:  Python & C#
+I can proficiently actualize logic using:  Python & C# .

 ### ⚡ Fun fact: